 If your partner asks for a massage for sore joints, gently say no – if you don’t know exactly what you’re doing, you could end up making things worse.

 Refer to the point above and encourage them to get booked in ASAP with a local expert.

 Vitamin D, calcium, magnesium, potassium and zinc supplements, or a good multivitamin, may alleviate joint pain.
 Taking a plant remedy like Devil’s Claw or rubbing arnica gel onto affected areas may help too.

-Regular exercise is a key tool for managing joint pain during the perimenopause and menopause.
+Regular exercise, particularly weight training, is a key tool for managing joint pain during the perimenopause and menopause.

-Partnering up to go for a walk, swim or to the gym is also more likely to help you both stay motivated.
+Partnering up to go to the gym or train in the park is also more likely to help you both stay motivated.

 MAKE HER COMFY

-It’s hard work feeling stiff as a board.
-Is there anything you can do to make her more physically comfortable?
+t’s hard work feeling stiff as a board.
+Is there anything you can do to make them more physically comfortable?

-It could be as simple as opening a window, running a bath, getting her a glass of water or letting her stretch out on the sofa.
-What does she need Why don’t you ask her?
+It could be as simple as opening a window, running a bath, getting them a glass of water or letting them stretch out on the sofa.

 If you’re worried about joint pain, you should see your GP who can discuss your symptoms in the context of the menopause.